provokingastorm/ESM/esm_wiki/Tasks/Setup the Playable Area.md

 ## Next Actions
-- [ ] Figure out how to render a rectangle of a single color in HGE
+- [ ] Create a fixed playable in the center of the screen

 ## Before Submission Tasks
 - [ ]